 Founded in 1959 by Joshua Sieger in Poole, UK, where it still has a base today.
 The company was named EIC-Sieger and then J&S Sieger Ltd in 1961.
 Responsible for the first low-power catalytic bead sensor, the Mark 9, immune to cross-sensitivity and designed for use on boats.
 At the time, few companies offered gas detection solutions and those that did mainly targeted mining.

-The company pioneered Chemcassette technology in 1971, which provided proof of gas presence—using colourimetric paper tape, that changed in colour when exposed to the target gas.
+The company pioneered Chemcassette technology in 1971, which provided proof of gas presence—using colourimetric paper tape that changed in colour when exposed to the target gas.
 This technique is still used today.

 During 1985 optical gas detection technology was used to develop the 5050, an infrared point flammable gas detector.
-Working with Shell during 1987, Searchline was created, the first hazardous area certified Open Path detector which is still available in an updated form today.
+Working with Shell during 1987, Searchline was created, the first hazardous area certified Open Path detector, which is still available in an updated form today.

-On March 24, 2006, BW Technologies was bought offering Honeywell a significant foothold into the portable gas detection market, with the world-renowned BW brand.
+BW Technologies was bought on March 24, 2006, offering Honeywell a significant foothold into the portable gas detection market with the world-renowned BW brand.
 UK based First Technology PLC was also acquired, including sensor manufacturer City Technology, who produce the Sensoric range.

 Deploying the latest technology to offer wired or wireless gas detection, the Honeywell Analytics range includes fixed and portable instruments along with control systems supplied to a multitude of industries across the world.
 Combining 200 years of experience in the design, manufacture and technology of gas detection.